 While most people beeline to the Golden Gate Bridge for their Instagram shots of San Francisco, some of the most amazing views of the City by the Bay and its dramatic surroundings can be captured from San Francisco’s northwestern tip—a wild and windswept, ocean-wrapped spit known as Lands End.
-Located just five blocks north of the western part of Golden Gate Park and to the west of the Presidio, this less-traveled corner of the city is rich in history and historic sites and ruins (yes, ruins—read on).
-It’s also a great spot for stretching your legs on a network of uncrowded trails, with plenty of chances to spy seals, sea lions, pelicans, and even whales.
-Check out the National Park Services site for a map of the Lands End Trails.
+Rich in history and historic sites (even ruins), it’s also a great spot for stretching your legs on a network of uncrowded trails, with plenty of chances to spy seals, sea lions, pelicans, and even whales.

 “I have the most exalted ideas regarding the future of California.
 I think we will grow in population, we will grow in commerce, we will grow in civilization and arts and sciences until we will rank first among our countries.” –Adolph Sutro (1830–1898)